netdata/netdata/python.d/README.md

    * number of nodes for the top5 labels
    * number of nodes for the top5 relations

-Requires the neo4j-module (JS driver) to access the wanted server.
+Requires the neo4j-driver module (JS driver) to access the wanted server.
+Users can install the neo4j-driver package by running the /usr/libexec/netdata/python-modules-installer.sh script (with sudo) and restart the netdata service (sudo service netdata restart).

-By default, listens to Neo4j on localhost, accessible with neo4j/password credentials
+By default, listens to a Neo4j instance on localhost, accessible with neo4j/password credentials.
+You can update the credentials in the  /etc/netdata/python.d/neo.conf file.

 ## configuration
-See the neo.conf file to change the settings
+See the /etc/netdata/python.d/neo.conf file to change the settings
 ```
 neo:
     name : 'neo'